-"Does Article 49 TFEU (formerly Article 43 EC), in conjunction with Article 54 TFEU (formerly Article 48 EC), preclude legislation of a Member State which provides that income of a resident taxpayer derived from business relations with a company established in another Member State in which that taxpayer has a direct or indirect shareholding of at least 25% and with which that taxpayer has agreed terms that depart from those that would have been agreed on by unrelated third parties under the same or similar circumstances must be calculated as if that income had been earned pursuant to terms agreed on between unrelated third parties, if such a correction is not made in respect of income from business relations with a resident company and the legislation in question does not afford the resident taxpayer the opportunity to present evidence that the terms were agreed on for commercial reasons resulting from its status as a shareholder of the company?"
+Does Article 49 TFEU (formerly Article 43 EC), in conjunction with Article 54 TFEU (formerly Article 48 EC), preclude legislation of a Member State which provides that income of a resident taxpayer derived from business relations with a company established in another Member State in which that taxpayer has a direct or indirect shareholding of at least 25% and with which that taxpayer has agreed terms that depart from those that would have been agreed on by unrelated third parties under the same or similar circumstances must be calculated as if that income had been earned pursuant to terms agreed on between unrelated third parties, if such a correction is not made in respect of income from business relations with a resident company and the legislation in question does not afford the resident taxpayer the opportunity to present evidence that the terms were agreed on for commercial reasons resulting from its status as a shareholder of the company?

-II.
-The Judgment of the Court of Justice
+4. The Decision of the Court of Justice

-6. It is important to mention that the ECJ did not follow the conclusions of Advocate General Bobek.
-According to the AG, the German transfer pricing legislation imposed no relevant restriction on taxpayers' freedom of establishment.
-In the AG's view, the provisions are neither discriminatory nor do they impose a non-discriminatory restriction, and even if a restriction could be identified, he argued that any such restriction would not go beyond what is necessary to protect Germany's legitimate interest in preserving its balanced allocation of taxing powers.
-The AG denied discrimination on the basis that domestic and cross-border situations are not comparable as regards the application of transfer pricing legislation and, moreover, cross-border situations do not therefore suffer from less favourable treatment.6 Considering the possibility that tax rules could also violate the freedoms if they impose non-discriminatory burdens on cross-border investment (which would make a comparability analysis unnecessary), the AG concluded that an arm's length adjustment cannot be held to be such a restriction: first, he considered it merely an expression of the principle of territoriality; second, he argued that holding such adjustments to be a non-discriminatory restriction would mean that any tax imposed by a Member State would effectively fall under the definition of a restriction.7 In case the Court decided differently, the AG nevertheless explored possible grounds of justification, concluding that it would be justified by the need to preserve the
+It is important to note that the ECJ did not follow the conclusions of Advocate General Bobek.
+According to the Advocate General, the German transfer pricing legislation imposed no relevant restriction on the taxpayers' freedom of establishment.
+In the Advocate General's view, the provisions are neither discriminatory nor do they impose a non-discriminatory restriction, and even if a restriction could be identified, he argued that any such restriction would not go beyond what is necessary to protect Germany's legitimate interest in preserving its balanced allocation of taxing powers.
+The Advocate General denied that there is discrimination on the basis that domestic and cross-border situations are not comparable as regards the application of transfer pricing legislation.
+Cross-border situations do not, therefore, suffer from less favourable treatment.7 Considering the possibility that tax rules can violate the freedoms when they impose a non-discriminatory burden on cross-border investment (which would make a comparability analysis unnecessary), the Advocate General concluded that an arm's length adjustment cannot be held to constitute such a restriction: first, he considered it merely an expression of the principle of territoriality; second, he argued that holding such adjustments to be a non-discriminatory restriction would mean that any tax imposed by a Member State would effectively fall under the definition of a restriction.8 In the event the Court decided differently, the Advocate General nevertheless explored possible grounds of justification, concluding that it would be justified by the need to preserve the balanced allocation of taxing powers, which allows Member States to prevent companies from freely shifting their profits between jurisdictions at their leisure.9 The different treatment would also not be disproportionate, in the Advocate General's view: invoking the Court's ruling in SGI, he argued that an arm's length adjustment was indeed necessary only for cross-border relations, as price